Main Street Paint Out

 Paint-Out in Jerome

-Tuesday, Oct 21 Jerome Chamber hosts a morning paint out in Jerome 9–noon.
+Tuesday, October 21 Jerome Chamber hosts a morning paint out in the streets of Jerome 9–noon.
 See tent at main parking in Jerome to locate artists who will be spread over the main streets and alleys of Jerome.
+Also be sure to get your free ticket for the afternoon winetasting at Cellar 433.
+After lunch from 2:00 – 5:00 p.m.
+Join us at Cellar 433 where artwork from the day’s painting will be available for viewing awards and purchase.
+Free wine tasting provided by Cellar 433.
+Awards will be presented by Guerrilla Painter and Gamblin Oils.

 Keynote with Jim McVicker

-Wednesday, Oct 22 7:00 p.m. - Keynote Presentation by veteran plein air artist Jim McVicker from the Oregon Coast.
+Wednesday, October 22 7:00 p.m. - Keynote Presentation by veteran plein air artist Jim McVicker from the Northern California Coast.
 Jim will be leading a three-day workshop that also starts on Wed.
 Jim is known for both large and small plein air work and for his very realistic still-lives.
 He will be talking about the development of his own work over the course to 25 years of painting from life.

 A Confluence of the Senses